 In this article, you will learn how Samsung compares versus their competition in their most popular products of laundry, gas ranges, dishwashers, and French door refrigerators.

 And why it may not matter depending on where you live.
 We will talk about Samsung problems and whether you should buy their appliances.

 Measure of Reliability

-Every year our service department completes over 20,000 service calls.
-Our formula is service calls divided by sales as a percentage of service within the first year.
-Then we compare brands and products as we have in various articles for a 12 month period.
+Our formula is service calls divided by sales for a service percentage within the first year.
+Then we compare brands and products as we have in various articles for a 12-month period.

 French Door Refrigeration

-Refrigerators have service rates of 20% or more.
-Icemakers are the number one service call at Yale.
-Sending a frozen cube through a cool refrigerator dispenser will cause leaks over time.
+Refrigerators typically have service rates of 25% or more.
+Ice makers are the number 1 service call at Yale because sending a frozen cube through a cool refrigerator dispenser causes leaks over time.

-16.7% is not great, but still better than the total.
+16.7% is not great, but still way better than the aggregate.

 Should You Buy a Samsung Appliance?

 From a style and price standpoint, Samsung should be a consideration.